andrewhalle/build-your-own/markdowns/gpg.md

 Looking at the [RFC](https://tools.ietf.org/html/rfc4880#section-5.2), we can glean the following important pieces of information that will be important for our parser

  * signature packets have tag 2
- * there are versions of signature packet, version 3 and version 4 (in this post, I only parse version 4 packets)
+ * there are two versions of signature packet, version 3 and version 4 (in this post, I only parse version 4 packets)
  * signature packets can have subpackets which hold additional information
- * the signature itself is the last piece of data in the signature packet, more or more *multiprecision integers* according to what algorithm was used to generated the signature.
+ * the signature itself is the last piece of data in the signature packet, one or more *multiprecision integers* according to what algorithm was used to generated the signature.

 A *multiprecision integer (MPI)* is a number format defined in the RFC ([3.2](https://tools.ietf.org/html/rfc4880#section-3.2)) for communicating very large numbers.
 A MPI is a length followed by a big-endian number.
 We begin by writing a parser for MPIs.